Medical University of Gdańsk: Research

 Aside from the educational activity, the MUG focuses on scientific research.
-It is one of the only two medical universities in Poland that can boast the prestigious category of A+ for the Faculty of Pharmacy with Subfaculty of Laboratory Medicine and A for other faculties, as rated by the Ministry of Science and Higher Education.
 In July 2012, the Faculty of Pharmacy with Subfaculty of Laboratory Medicine was designated one of Poland's 6 Leading National Research Centres (Krajowe Naukowe Ośrodki Wiodące, KNOW) by the Prime Minister's Office, as part of a wider strategy to make the country more competitive and innovative, and was granted a subsidy of 50 million zlotys.

-MUG was named by Elsevier the 2017 winner of Polish Research Impact Leaders Award in Medical Sciences.
-According to Elsevier's press release, the evaluation criteria are based on a combination of bibliometric indicators collected from Elsevier’s SciVal.
-Indicators needed to reflect an increase in the number of publications in the most prestigious scientific journals, and showcase a high-level of international cooperation and impact, as measured by the Field-Weighted Citation Index.
-Universities whose authors published at least 50 publications in the period 2014-2016 in the given disciplines were considered for the award.
-Jagiellonian University and University of Rzeszow were the other 2 finalists for the award in this discipline.

 When the ranking system of the Ministry of Science and Higher Education was established, the Medical University of Gdańsk introduced an internal system of parametric assessment of particular research units.
 Today, three faculties of the MUG – Medicine, Pharmacy, and the Intercollegiate Faculty of Biotechnology have top positions in the ranking, as does the unique Interdepartmental Institute of Maritime and Tropical Medicine.
 The Faculty of Health Sciences, founded in 2006, is preparing for the parametric assessment of the Ministry of Science and Higher Education and it has also submitted an application to be granted the right to award PhD degrees.